laravel/vite-plugin/docs/vite.md

 https://cdn.example.com/build/assets/app.9dce8d17.js
 ```

-Keep in mind that [absolute URLs are not re-written by Vite](#url-processing), so they will not be prefixed.
+Remember that [absolute URLs are not re-written by Vite](#url-processing), so they will not be prefixed.

 <a name="environment-variables"></a>
 ## Environment Variables